jjg/jet/README.md

 - [X] Tweak journal file permissions (only accessible to owner by default)
 - [ ] Arbitrary date subcommand?
 - [ ] Jet for lists?

+## Contributing
+This section is at the end because right now it's not intended for anyone other than the author.

+### Guidelines
+* No developers, no users: the programs in here are tools, the people who make them toolmakers, the people who employ them authors, accountants, filmmakers, etc.
+* Each tool is implemented as a single, stand-alone source code file (if it gets too complicated for one file, it should be broken down into separate tools, not source files)
+* Changes (PR's, etc.) should be small and simple enough to complete in a day, ideally in a single work session *